The house

 Setbacks and Topography

-In response to the topography of the site, the dwelling will be constructed on piers and surefooting footings, thereby negating the need for any significant earthworks and heavy equipment.
+In response to the topography of the site, we hope to have the dwelling constructed on piers and surefooting footings, thereby negating the need for any significant earthworks and heavy equipment.

 Structural Insulated Panels (SIPs)

-Structural Insulated Panels (SIPs) offer several environmental benefits, making them a sustainable choice for construction:
+If engineering and BASIX requirements allow, we hope to use Structural Insulated Panels (SIPs).
+These offer several environmental benefits, making them a sustainable choice for construction:

 Minimizing Waste with SIPs

-The house will be built using Structural Insulated Panels (SIPs) which will be sized so that they are able to be carried in by two men, thus decreasing the need for heavy machinery.
+We have designed the house to be very regular in shape, minimising the need for offcuts.
+If the house is able to be built using Structural Insulated Panels (SIPs) they will be sized so that they are able to be carried in by two men, thus decreasing the need for heavy machinery.
 Using them also minimizes waste:

 Water Containers